oppolla/dual-model-dynamic-scaffold/ARCHITECTURE.md

 ## Overview

 The Self-Organizing Virtual Lifeform (SOVL) is an AI agent designed to emulate biologically inspired learning and adaptation.
-Built on a dual-model architecture, a frozen base language model, and a dynamic secondary _scaffolded_ models.
-Together these produce flavourful, coherent, and contextually accurate outputs.
-This is further refined by the systems self-directed exploration through the asking of questions that interest it.
+A static base language model anchors vast knowledge, while a dynamic scaffold model, fine-tuned via Low-Rank Adaptation (LoRA), captures user-specific contexts.
+Together, they produce flavourful, coherent, and contextually rich outputs, refined by the system’s self-directed exploration through questions that spark its curiosity.

-The dynamic scaffold model is periodically train during sleep/gestation phases.
-The system finds a quiet moment to take a 'nap'.
-During this map, the system trains the secondary model on whatever it has learned during the most recent active period.
-Memory consolidation occurs during this time.
-During the sleep phase, the system is also able to dream, gaining deeper (or weirder) insights into moments from the most recent active period.
+The dynamic scaffold model is periodically trained during sleep/gestation phases.
+The system finds a quiet moment to take a nap, training the scaffold on insights from the recent active period.
+Memory consolidation occurs here, with dreaming weaving deeper or stranger connections from past moments.

-_Sanity_ is maintained through this continuous learning as only the  scaffold model is trained in this way.
-The base model frozen and becomes the rational anchor of the whole system.
-The dynmaic scaffolded model plugs into the hidden layers of the frozen base language model and becomes an ever-evolving free-spirit, influencing the base model through _whispers in the ear_.
+Sanity persists as only the scaffold model evolves, the frozen base model serving as the rational anchor.
+The scaffold, an ever-shifting free-spirit, whispers into the base model’s hidden layers, guiding its responses.

-The SOVL's curiosity-driven exploration of its environment, confidence and temperament-based behavioral states, and sleep-inspired memory consolidation mechanisms enables the system to learn autonomously, generate contextually rich responses, and refine its knowledge through question asking and dream-state information processing.
+SOVL’s curiosity-driven exploration, shaped by confidence and temperament, and its sleep-inspired memory consolidation enable autonomous learning, rich responses, and knowledge refinement through questioning and dreaming.

 ## System Architecture